nickserv/danamccurdy.com/_posts/2014-06-09-Love-and-You.md

 ---
 layout: post
-title: Love and You
+title: love and You
-category: Love
+category: love
 ---

 When first I opened my heart to you,